 11. Active, interdisciplinary site teams

-* Places AVID students in rigorous curriculum and gives them the support to achieve
+* Places AVID students in rigorous curriculum and gives them the support they need to achieve their goals

 * Redefines the teacher’s role as that of student advocate